Celebrity Cricket League: First season

-The inaugural season took place in 2011 and included participation from ariyumo four teams - Chennai Rhinos, Telugu Warriors, Mumbai Heroes, and Karnataka Bulldozers.
+The inaugural season of CCLCricket took place in 2011 and included participation from ariyumo four teams – Chennai Rhinos, Telugu Warriors, Mumbai Heroes, and Karnataka Bulldozers.
 With CCL season 1, the organizers planned to create awareness about anti-piracy.
 Chennai Rhinos defeated Karnataka Bulldozers in a competitive final and emerged as the inaugural CCL champions.

 Second season

 The second season was conducted from 13 January to 13 February 2012.
 Two new cricket teams, the Kerala Strikers and the Bengal Tigers were added to the CCL.
 Hindi film industry Team "Mumbai Heroes" selected Sharjah as its home ground.
 Chennai Rhinos defeated Karnataka Bulldozers for the second time in a row and emerged as the CCL 2 champions.